GChataignier/rawLab/README.md

 One image is displayed at each step.
 Nothing is saved.

 # Notes
-The code to RGB <-> HSV conversion is taken from :
+The code for RGB <-> HSV conversion is taken from :
 https://stackoverflow.com/questions/2612361/convert-rgb-values-to-equivalent-hsv-values-using-python